Princess Anne has received some very sad news during the lockdown period.

-- In other royal news, Duchess Catherine wore the same dress as Holly Willoughby at the weekend and it couldn’t be more classy.
+- In other royal news (opens in new tab), Duchess Catherine wore the same dress as Holly Willoughby at the weeken (opens in new tab)d and it couldn’t be more classy.

 Princess Anne has received some very sad news in lockdown after an important charity to her has been forced to close.

 The Animal Health Trust, which the royal has been the president of since 1991, has had to close after 77 years.